Xubuntu/wiki.xubuntu.org/Building.md

 Be aware that it will take some time to run the **make** command, as it builds both HTML and PDF versions of the documentation in various languages.

+# Testing the Xubuntu installer slideshow

+To be able to test the Xubuntu Ubiquity slideshow, you\'ll need to install some build dependencies.
+To do this, run the following commands in a terminal window:

+    sudo apt build-dep ubiquity-slideshow-xubuntu

+    sudo apt install libwebkitgtk-3.0.0-dev

+Then run the test script:

+    ./test-slideshow xubuntu